Broderick Smith

-Broderick Smith (born 17 February 1948) is an English-born Australian multi-instrumentalist, singer-songwriter and sometime actor.
-He was a member of 1970s bands Sundown, Carson and the Dingoes, 1980s Broderick Smith's Big Combo and he has recorded and performed solo and in duos.
-He acted on stage in the 1973 Australian version of the rock opera, Tommy, and in minor roles in 1990s TV series, Blue Heelers, Snowy River: The McGregor Saga and State Coroner.
-Smith has been involved with the writing of some 200 songs and has run workshops on song writing, harmonica and vocals.
-He is the father of Ambrose Kenny-Smith, who has provided vocals, harmonica and keyboards for the rock band King Gizzard and the Lizard Wizard since their formation in 2010.
+Broderick Smith (17 February 1948 – 30 April 2023) was an English-born Australian multi-instrumentalist, singer-songwriter, and sometime actor.
+He was a member of 1970s bands Sundown, Carson, and The Dingoes.
+In the 1980s, he was part of Broderick Smith's Big Combo where he recorded and performed both solos and duos.
+He acted on stage in the 1973 Australian version of the rock opera, Tommy, and in minor roles in the 1990s TV series Blue Heelers, Snowy River: The McGregor Saga, and State Coroner.
+Smith was involved with the writing of some 200 songs and ran workshops on song writing, harmonica, and vocals.
+He is the father of Ambrose Kenny-Smith, who has provided vocals, harmonica and keyboards for the rock band King Gizzard & the Lizard Wizard since 2011 and harmonica for The Backsliders.

-Early years
+Early life and education

 Broderick Smith was born in Hertfordshire, England and, with his father Richard, mother Millicent (née Stone) and a younger sibling, migrated to Australia in April 1959 via RMS Orion out of the Port of Tilbury.
 They settled under the Assisted Passage Migration Scheme, initially, in St Albans a western suburb of Melbourne.
 He later recalled, "I remember going to [a] sideshow in St Albans as a kid and seeing a dancing chicken.
 But I didn't know they were on hot plates at the time.
 I thought wow – dancing chickens, why are their feet smoking?"
 He left secondary school in 1963 and worked as a messenger boy.
 From 1965, he was a sales clerk for Allans retail music store for three years.
-In the mid-1960s, he moved to Craigieburn.
+In the mid-1960s, he moved to Craigieburn and later the Central Victorian town of Castlemaine.